Top

 Contact our Douglas County child custody attorneys today by calling (719) 626-8530.

-Factors Considered in Child Custody Determinations
+What Factors are Considered in Child Custody Determinations?

 At the heart of Colorado's child custody laws is the principle of the "best interests of the child."
 This standard encompasses a variety of factors that contribute to the child's development and overall welfare.